Definición de bounce en inglés:

 - She attempted to get her curls to regain their bounce, and she managed to do a good job.

-- informal Share an idea with another person in order to get feedback on it.Oraciones de ejemplo
+- informal Share an idea with (someone) in order to refine it: he thrives on bouncing ideas off other peopleMás ejemplos en oraciones

 - If someone needs to bounce an idea off of someone, another person is able offer honest insight and feedback.